Reducing water demand by domestic consumers

 In this activity, we introduce the concept of reducing water demand by domestic consumers as one way of strengthening water security.

-We will do this through the example of Cape Town in South Africa, plus some examples from other places around the world.
+We’ll do this through the example of Cape Town, South Africa, and some examples from other places around the world.
 The aim is that you gain an understanding of how water behaviour can have a strong impact on water security.

 After completing this activity you should think more critically about: